 HLT21015 Certificate II in Medical Service First Response qualification focuses on the delivery of limited direct patient care in an emergency response setting.

-This course is guaranteed to satisfy both the veteran and rooky emergency medical student.
+This course is guaranteed to satisfy both the veteran and rookie emergency medical student.

-Duration: Five-day intensive workshop & 12 Months to complete logbook
+Duration: 5 day intensive workshop & 12 months to complete logbook

-Components: There are 3 components of this course, which must be completed within 12 months:
+Components: There are 3 components of this course that must be completed within 12 months:

-- Five day intensive workshop of face-to-face intensive training and assessment in a classroom setting
+- 5 day intensive workshop including face-to-face intensive training and assessment in a classroom setting

 - Work placement log book

 HLT21015 Certificate II in Medical Services First Response Course Overview

-By completing the requirements of HLT21015 Certificate II in Medical Services First Response, you gain the skills required to provide initial care to patients, as a first medical response worker or volunteer.
-With the Cert II Medical Services First Response qualification, you are perfectly equipped provide emergency response and basic first aid, in the pre-hospital/out-of hospital environment.
+By completing the requirements of HLT21015 Certificate II in Medical Services First Response you will gain the skills required to provide initial care to patients as a first medical response worker or volunteer.
+With the Cert II Medical Services First Response qualification you are perfectly equipped to provide emergency response and basic first aid in the pre-hospital/out-of hospital environment.

 Who is this First Aid Cert II course suitable for?

-This first aid cert II course is aimed at individuals who may be required to provide emergency first aid as an emergency worker or volunteer.
-This course is guaranteed to satisfy both the veteran and rooky emergency medical student.
+This First Aid Cert II course is aimed at individuals who may be required to provide emergency first aid as an emergency worker or volunteer.
+This course is guaranteed to satisfy both the veteran and rookie emergency medical student.

 The HLT21015 Certificate II in Medical Service First Response is delivered as follows:

-1. Five-day intensive workshop comprised of face-to-face training and assessment in a classroom setting.
-Throughout the five-day workshop participants will be exposed to simulate workplace practical’s preparing them for an emergency.
+1. A 5 day intensive workshop comprised of face-to-face training and assessment in a classroom setting.
+Throughout the 5 day workshop participants will be exposed to simulated workplace practical’s, which will prepare them for an emergency.

-2. Once the five-day workshop has been successfully completed, participants are expected to complete an Ambulance Logbook based on their Non-Emergency Patient Transfers.
+2. Once the 5 day workshop has been successfully completed participants are expected to complete an Ambulance Logbook based on their Non-Emergency Patient Transfers.

 It is recommended that this course should not take more than 12 months.
 Should participants require further training to meet the required competency, PTI will be happy to provide it.
 There may be an extra cost associated for this training.